 Once your LLC is officially canceled by the Delaware Secretary of State, another business can request to register your company name.
 You have three years after filing the certificate of cancellation to request revocation of the dissolution, but you do not retain rights to the business name during that time.
 If you want to bring your LLC back to good standing and the name has been taken by another business, you must change the name and file an amendment to that effect along with a $200 filing fee.

 You may want to designate one LLC member to take responsibility for wrapping up the company's final business, such as disposing of property and distributing assets.

 If you need help with canceling your Delaware LLC, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.